wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 #### Re-Configure MediaWiki/Elasticsearch for English *Without* Folding Enabled  <small>[ [TOC](#TOC) ]</small>

 * in `LocalSettings.php` set `$wgLanguageCode = "en";`
-* in `AnalysisConfigBuilder.php` remove `'asciifolding'` from the `filters` list in the function `customize()` under `case 'english'`
+* in `AnalysisConfigBuilder.php` remove `'asciifolding'` from the list in the `withFilters()` method in the function `customize()` under `case 'english'`
-* inside the Docker shell (i.e., do `docker compose exec mediawiki bash` first), run:
+* reindex; with docker:
-  * `php /var/www/html/w/extensions/CirrusSearch/maintenance/UpdateSearchIndexConfig.php --reindexAndRemoveOk --indexIdentifier now`
+  * `docker compose exec mediawiki php maintenance/run.php /var/www/html/w/extensions/CirrusSearch/maintenance/UpdateSearchIndexConfig --reindexAndRemoveOk --indexIdentifier now`

 **Note:** If you have the `analysis-icu` plugin installed, the `lowercase` filter will be replaced with `icu_normalizer` filter.
 This is the setup I'm running with.